facelessuser/pyspelling/docs/src/markdown/index.md

 pyspelling -s hunspell
 ```

+## Supported Spell Check Versions

+PySpelling is tested with Hunspell 1.6+, and recommends using only 1.6 and above.
+PySpelling is also tested on Aspell 0.60+ (which is recommended), but should also work on the 0.50 series.

-## Windows Unicode Console
+## Usage in Windows

 If you are dealing with Unicode text, Windows often has difficulty showing it in the console.
 Using [Windows Unicode Console][win-unicode-console] to patch your Windows install can help.
 On Python 3.6+ it might not be needed at all.
+Certain specialty consoles on Windows may report confusing information related to what encoding is used in the console.
+It is left to the user to resolve console Unicode issues, though proposals for better ways to handle this would be considered.

 --8<-- "refs.txt"